benoitfragit/VOXGenerator/README.md

 ```

 Each pipeline is going to work with one plugin.
 A langage model controller make it easy to switch between plugin thanks to activation.
 The activated pipeline with the highest priority is going to send text to its associated plugin.

+Be sure to include the file containing the list of available plugins descriptions.

+When you launch a Pipeline then a versioning system is going to launch a plugin generation, langage model generation and a langage control file generation so that user as nothing else to do than launching a pipeline.